 BEARDSLEY: Working mother Sabrina Sanchez(ph), who is spending an afternoon at home with her 3-year-old daughter, Julia(ph), says she'll vote for Royal because of her impressive drive, and because, as a mother, Royal will fight to keep the public schools strong.
 But that's not the only reason, says Sanchez.

 SABRINA SANCHEZ: The second reason why I like Segolene Royal, because she's a woman, simply.
 And it's very, I know, sexist of me.
 But she's a woman and we've never had a French president who would be a woman, and that would be a great change for France.

 BEARDSLEY: Royal's detractors say this is exactly why she has attracted so much attention and that she has no substance behind her.
 But Valerie Toranian, editor of Elle magazine, says mastery of economic principles does not win the presidency.
 The French, she says, may be looking for a mother figure.

-Ms. VALERIE TORANIAN (Editor, Elle Magazine): (Through translator) As much as France in the 1950s and '60s was the France of de Gaulle, where we needed a father figure to protect us.
+VALERIE TORANIAN: (Through translator) As much as France in the 1950s and '60s was the France of de Gaulle, where we needed a father figure to protect us.
 Today, in an age where things are changing so fast with globalization, we are looking for a super mother figure to reassure us.